You can install OpenLiteSpeed, LSPHP, MariaDB, WordPress, and LiteSpeed Cache plugin for WordPress in 1-click!

 What happens when there is an OLS update?

 The Web Admin says there is an update for OLS!
 The script installs using your OS’s package manager.
-Just run update in the package manager to update your installation. e.g.
+Just run an update in the package manager to update your installation. e.g.